pirelenito/revelar/README.md

 # Revelar

-Create stunning presentations in **Markdown** using [Reveal.js](https://github.com/hakimel/reveal.js) from the confort of your command line.
+Create stunning presentations in **Markdown** using [Reveal.js](https://github.com/hakimel/reveal.js) from the comfort of your command line.

-## Creating a new presentation

 Start by installing the `revelar` utility globally: